qcgm1978/Sabaki-llm/README_EN.md

 ## Core Features

-This project is built on the Sabaki Go interface, integrating advanced AI features and Galaxy Go platform integration to create a comprehensive Go
+This project is built on the Sabaki Go interface, integrating advanced AI features and golaxy Go platform integration to create a comprehensive Go
 assistant:

-### Galaxy Go Platform Integration
+### golaxy Go Platform Integration

-- Real-time synchronization with Galaxy Go platform games
+- Real-time synchronization with golaxy Go platform games
 - Support for online gameplay and spectating
 - Rich display of Go game data
 - Real-time updates and synchronization of game information
-- User-friendly interface for managing Galaxy-related features
+- User-friendly interface for managing golaxy-related features

 ### MCP (Model Context Protocol) Integration